graphile/migrate/README.md

 ```
 graphile-migrate run [file]

-Compiles a SQL file, inserting all the placeholders, and then runs it against
+Compiles a SQL file (resolving `--!includes`, replacing :PLACEHOLDERs, etc) and
-the database.
+then runs it against the database.
 Useful for seeding.
-If called from an action will automatically
+If called from an action
-run against the same database (via GM_DBURL envvar) unless --shadow or
+will automatically run against the same database (via GM_DBURL envvar) unless
---rootDatabase are supplied.
+--shadow or --rootDatabase are supplied.

 Options:
       --help          Show help                                        [boolean]